India–Nigeria relations

 The Republic of India and the Federal Republic of Nigeria have built strategic and commercial ties.
 Both are members of the Commonwealth of Nations and the Non-Aligned Movement.
 India has a High Commission in Abuja and a Consulate in Lagos, and Nigeria has a High Commission in New Delhi.
 Indian business firms have invested estimated $15 billion in Nigeria.
-India is Nigeria's leading investor, with a investment base of about $20 billion.
+India is Nigeria's leading investor, with an investment base of about $20 billion.
 The figures on the amount of Nigeria's investment in India if any are not known.
-India-Africa trade has slowly been increasing with trade volume of USD 55.9 billion in year 2020-2021.

 History

-India's relations with Africa date back to 30 BCE when there was trade between Egypt (under Roman Emperor Augustus) and India.
-Up to 120 Roman ships set sail each year from Myos Hormos (Al-Qusayr) in Roman Egypt to India.
-In the same period, Indian dhows frequented East African shores selling Indian handloom products, spices and other goods.
-Archaeological evidence recently found in Egypt shows that Indian merchants that traded with the Mediterranean region were inhabitants of the Coromandel Coast of India.
-That exhibits the extent of India-Africa relations at that time.